The drug class of stimulants is made up of substances that, either directly or indirectly, target the body’s central nervous system.

 The next level of care is residential treatment.
 Here, you will live at the addiction treatment center for 30 days to 90 days while participating in both group and individual therapies on a daily basis that is designed to help you identify the root of your addiction.
 While detox handles the physical issues concerning addiction, the clinical treatment in residential will help you manage the psychological aspect.
 This creates a solid foundation for lasting recovery and equips you with the tools you need to fight relapse down the road.

 After residential, you will likely be encouraged to continue treatment in outpatient care.
 This level ranges in intensity based on how much time you spend in therapy each week.
 However, the major distinction is that you have the freedom to live at home or in a sober living facility while in outpatient.
 This is often an attractive option for those who are unable to put their responsibilities on hold to go to residential treatment for a month.

 (n.d.).
-Attention-Deficit/Hyperactivity Disorder (ADHD): The Basics.
-Retrieved from from https://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder-adhd-the-basics/index.shtml
+Attention-Deficit/Hyperactivity Disorder (ADHD): The Basics. from https://www.nimh.nih.gov/health/publications/attention-deficit-hyperactivity-disorder-adhd-the-basics/index.shtml

 Institute of Medicine (US) and National Research Council (US) Committee on the Science of Adolescence.
 (1970, January 1).
-Adolescents and the Risks That Affect Them.
-Retrieved from from https://www.ncbi.nlm.nih.gov/books/NBK53412/
+Adolescents and the Risks That Affect Them. from https://www.ncbi.nlm.nih.gov/books/NBK53412/